uzh-eth-mp/app/README.md

 $ bash scripts/run-db.sh
 ```

-In order to then connect to the database, from another terminal window:
+To connect to the running database, from another terminal window:
 ```
 $ docker exec -it <project_name>-db-1 psql <postgresql_dsn>
 ```